Community Software / Democratic Governance / Mutual Aid / Community Ownership

 PROJECT

 Most digital communication platforms treat physical proximity as irrelevant.
 They optimize for reach, engagement metrics, and network effects that scale to millions.
-This creates a gap: there's no good infrastructure for the 5-50 people who actually share a street or small neighborhood to coordinate about practical matters—lost pets, shared resources, local decisions, mutual aid.
+This leaves a gap: there's no good infrastructure for the 5-50 people who share a street, apartment building, or small neighborhood to coordinate about practical matters—lost pets, shared tools, local decisions, mutual aid.

 Type